-“Protect Animals from Unnecessary Suffering and Exploitation” or Ballot Initiative 16, proposes changes to Colorado’s animal cruelty statutes and is an initiative being considered for the 2022 Colorado ballot.
+“Protect Animals from Unnecessary Suffering and Exploitation” or Ballot Initiative 16, would have proposed changes to Colorado’s animal cruelty statutes and was an initiative being considered for the 2022 Colorado ballot.

 A ballot initiative is a proposal that gets put on a ballot by an individual or group that collects enough voter signatures to get it added to the ballot.
 The wolf reintroduction issue on the 2020 Colorado ballot is an example of a ballot initiative.